programminghistorian/jekyll/en/lessons/creating-apis-with-python-and-flask.md

 abstract: |
   Learn how to set up a basic Application Programming Interface (API) to make your data more accessible to users.
 This lesson also discusses principles of API design and the benefits of APIs for digital projects.
 redirect_from: /lessons/creating-apis-with-python-and-flask
+avatar_alt: Diagram with a series of arcs describing a quarter circle
 ---

 {% include toc.html %}